 The US civil justice system is evolving rapidly.
 At both the federal and state levels, legislative and judicial actions are generating a wave of new innovative legal theories and procedural maneuvers.
-The Judicial Symposium on Civil Justice Issues is an opportunity for judges to systematically review, critique, and question contemporary issues in civil justice.
+The Judicial Symposium on Civil Justice Issues serves to highlight recent developments and growing trends in civil litigation, and it provides an opportunity for judges to review, critique, and question contemporary issues in civil justice.

 For questions about this year’s program, please contact Rachel Trello at MasonJEP@gmu.edu or by phone at 703-993-8008.